ThatCrazyDcGuy/AE-5900_Remote_v2/README.md

 9. Open Setup at the bottom of the WebUI and run Sync.
 10. Set the appropriate labels for the P1 to P4 buttons as you have set them on the AE5900.
 11. On the host computer, you may need to make adjustments in the volume control (pavucontrol).
 Typical adjustments would be: Menu item "Configuration" default sound card your network-connected sound card.
 12. On the host computer in Mumble, PulseAudio and Standard/Default can now be used for input and output.
-Audio input: Transmission should be set to continuous, quality to highest level.
+Audio input: Transmission should be set to continuous, quality to about 44kb/s.

 The script is currently only designed for the EU region.
 Other regions will follow, as will VFO mode.